Gothic-Modding-Community/gmc/docs/zengin/meshes/portals.md

 !!!
 Warning
     Names such as `room1`, `room2` are just examples.
-You can name your sectors as you wish, but the naming convention should be followed.
+You can name your sectors as you wish, as long as you use ASCII characters only.

 ### Modeling
 Outdoor portals must be double-sided polygons, pointing the opposite directions.
 The portal should close the area between two sectors, by touching all vertices of the sector entrance/exit.